kyverno/website/content/en/docs/Writing policies/verify-images.md

 Kyverno does not by default have the same chain of trust as the underlying Kubernetes Nodes nor is it able to access them due to security concerns.
 Because the Nodes in your cluster can pull an image from a private registry (even if no authentication is required) does not mean Kyverno can.
 Kyverno ships with trust for the most common third-party certificate authorities and has no knowledge of internal PKI which may be in use by your private registry.
 Without the chain of trust established, Kyverno will not be able to fetch image metadata, signatures, or other OCI artifacts from a registry.
 Perform the following steps to present the necessary root certificates to Kyverno to establish trust.

 1. There are two potential ways to have Kyverno trust your private registry.
-The first allows replacing all the certificates Kyverno trusts by default with only that/those needed by your internal registry.
+The first allows replacing all the certificates Kyverno trusts by default with only those needed by your internal registry.
 This has the benefit of being a simpler process at the cost of Kyverno losing trust for any public registries such as Docker Hub, Amazon ECR, GitHub Container Registry, etc. The second involves providing Kyverno with the same trust as your Nodes.
 Often times this trust includes the aforementioned public certificate authorities but in other cases may not.
 This first step involves the latter process.

 Update your internal `ca-certificates` bundle by adding your private certificate authorities root certificate to the bundle and regenerating it.
 Many Linux distributions have slightly different processes, but it is documented [here](https://ubuntu.com/server/docs/security-trust-store) for Ubuntu as an example.
 If this process has already been done and your Nodes are using this, simply copy the contents out and proceed to the next step.